whatsauth/authjs/README.md

 # WAuthJS : Web Socket Authentication using Vanilla JS for WhatsAuth

 Use this js for Two-Factor Authentication (2FA) WhatsAuth Application Login.
 This library using [englishextra/qrjs2](https://github.com/englishextra/qrjs2) to generate QR.

 ## How to use

-1. Copy whatsauth.js and qrjs2.js to your asset public static folder.
-For example : assets/authjs folder.
+1. Copy wauth.js to your asset public static folder.
+For example : assets/wauthjs folder.
 2. add this div and p tag into your login section page in your login html page.
 For examle : inside login div/section before form

     ```html